obada-foundation/node-api-library/docs/Api/ObitApi.md

 get($obitDid): \Obada\Entities\Obit
 ```

+Get Obit by DID or USN

-Shows the information about single Obit by given ObitDID
+Get a single Obit by given ObitDID or USN

 ### Example